-We understand the importance of school attendance, but we also emphasize the need for students to attend only when healthy.
-To accommodate this, we've increased the allowable absences to 25 days per school year.
+Attending school is important to your child's success.
+We ask that your child not exceed 15 absences during the school year.
 If your child may exceed this limit, please reach out to the Elementary or Secondary Administrator to discuss how we can support your child's needs.